kartikay-28/E_Commerce_Follow_Along/README.md

 - ✅ Shared the repository link for submission.

 ---
+### Milestone 20: Profile Page

+✅ *Goals:*

+### 1️⃣ Backend - User Data Endpoint

+- Created an API endpoint to send all user data including profile details and addresses.

+- Ensured the endpoint is secure and accessible only to authenticated users.

+### 2️⃣ Frontend - Profile Page UI

+- Designed a Profile Page that displays:

+   - Profile Photo

+   - Name

+   - Email

+   - List of Addresses

+- Added a clear "Add Address" button for adding new addresses.

+- Displayed "No address found" when no addresses are available.

+### 3️⃣ Enhancing User Experience

+- Ensured the profile page design is clean and easy to navigate.

+4️⃣ Submission Steps

+- ✅ Pushed the updated code to the GitHub repository.

+- ✅ Updated the README.md file with Milestone 20 details.

+- ✅ Shared the repository link for submission.

+---
 ## ▶ How to Run the Project
 1. Clone the repository:
    ```bash